 Short-term Global Village trips to Habitat China's project sites offer transformative experiences to volunteers.
-They partnered with homeowners to build homes, communities and hope in Yunnan, Guangdong, Guangxi and Sichuan provinces.
-At the culmination of the Habitat Young Leaders Build campaign, Hong Kong volunteers worked on homes alongside their Chinese counterparts in Guangdong.
+They work hand-in-hand with homeowners to build homes, communities and hope.
+Guangdong has hosted volunteers from Hong Kong for the Habitat Young Leaders Build.
 Sichuan also had its share of volunteer builders in post-disaster rebuilding.